mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 )
 ```

-^ And finally `Gen` supports an operation that allows you to combine two generators of `A`s into a single generator of `A`s
+^ And finally `Gen` supports an operation that allows you to combine two generators of `A`s into a single generator of `A`s.
+It works by just randomly choosing one of the generators we were handed, and then runs it

 ---